 - All other participants who successfully complete the post-test and evaluation will receive a certificate of participation.

 COURSE FORMAT/MEDIUM: Internet CME Activity

-This activity is provided by The Association of Black Cardiologists and The National Association for Continuing Education.
+This activity is sponsored by National Association for Continuing Education.